-A variant of the basketweave pattern, with three-ply twisted weft (80/2).
-Often used in men's shirting, typically combined with a button down collar, which became a distinctly American look that was an outgrowth of Europe's more fickle attitude about fashion.
-Came to prominence during the 1950’s via America’s growing confidence about it’s stature in the world and an updated nonchalant attitude about approachability and leisureliness in the work place.
-Oftentimes the Oxford weaves uses two yarns which are of two slightly different color tones giving the fabric (visually) a subtle textured effect.
-The open basketweave makes it a very breathable fabric which is comfortable in both the summer and winter months.
+A variant of the basketweave pattern, with a three-ply twisted weft (80/2).
+Oxford cloth is considered a comfortable and versatile material that ages well and is a very popular choice for men's shirting.
+Typically combined with a button-down collar, which became a distinctly casual American look that was an outgrowth of Europe's more fickle attitude about fashion.
+Came to prominence during the 1950s via America’s growing confidence about its stature in the world and an updated nonchalant attitude about approachability and leisureliness in the workplace.
+Oftentimes the Oxford weaves uses two yarns which are of two slightly different color tones giving the fabric (visually) a slight course and thicker textured effect.
+The open basketweave makes it a very breathable fabric that is comfortable in both the summer and winter months.
+Originally made from pure cotton, but increasingly blended with other additional materials such as polyester and rayon for stretch or wrinkle-free characteristics.
+Machine washable retains shape, naturally resists wrinkles so requires little ironing.
+Good resistance to abrasion and chemical agents.
 For further information on the history of Oxford cloth shirts click here.

 - Weave - Oxford (80/2)